weirdbricks/ansible-moosefs-freebsd/README.md

 To setup the chunkservers, run this on the master - make sure you have copied your SSH key to the master as well.

-fetch -q -o - https://github.com/weirdbricks/ansible-moosefs-freebsd/raw/master/ansible-moosefs-chunkservers.sh --no-verify-peer | sh
+fetch -q https://github.com/weirdbricks/ansible-moosefs-freebsd/raw/master/ansible-moosefs-chunkservers.sh  --no-verify-peer && chmod +x ansible-moosefs-chunkservers.sh && ./ansible-moosefs-chunkservers.sh